department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.labReport-notes.md

   - Need to determine what happens with deleted/entered-in-error
   - Need to better understand body site vs sample identification - labs for blood or Urine tests.
   - schema values but no examples: author, caseNumber, comment, facility
+- Need mock data for CY and EM

 #### Mapping Concerns

 - how to handle specimen bodySite vs sample - "Site/Specimen: " or "Collection sample:". from KBS: in vista there is a "collection sample" 60/300 that identifies the sample, "topography" 61/.01 covers where the data came from. historic vista data is not well behaved.
-  - TODO: Don't change until we get better data (Blood and urine)
+  - KBS: Don't change until we get better data (Blood and urine)
-- The labReportTO/type
-  - Pathology -> todo: code=LOINC#11526-1 "Pathology study"
-    - SP - Surgical Pathology -> TODO category=v2-0074#SP
-    - CY - Cytology --- I have no mock data -> TODO category=v2-0074#CP
-    - EM - Electron Microscopy  --- I have no mock data -> TODO category=v2-0074#OTH -- 73512001 "Electron microsopic study (procedure)"
-  - MI -> todo: code=LOINC#18725-2 "Microbiology studies (set)"  -> TODO category=v2-0074#MB
 - no performer, possibly the Organization is in result.labSiteId - e.g., `<labSiteId>989</labSiteId>`
 - KBS has a question outstanding with micro.
 FHIR modeling seems to be from lab perspective, not from EHR.
 FHIR-44631
 - TODO update fhir mapping from table updates
+- TODO SPlit into Path and Micro
+- TODO update DiagnosticReport

 ### Mapping